 What does any of that have to do with cloud banking?

-To many Millennials, a career in the financial industry is simply not rewarding enough to keep them from considering other opportunities.
+To many millennials, a career in the financial industry is simply not rewarding enough to keep them from considering other opportunities.
 So how can financial institutions leverage the new cloud banking trend to attract the talent of younger generations?
-Some ideas:

 Financial institutions may feel like they are being forced to move to a cloud banking system.
 Instead, they should embrace cloud banking as an opportunity to bring the financial industry out of the clutch of an antiquated tradition that is no longer attractive to customers or employees.